 The horn relay is located in the Power Distribution Center (PDC) in the engine compartment.
 The auto headlamp and park lamp relays are located in the junction block in the passenger compartment.
-Each of these relays can be tested as described in the following procedure, however the circuits they are used in do vary.
+Each of these relays (Fig. 1) can be tested as described in the following procedure, however the circuits they are used in do vary.
 To test the relay circuits, refer to the circuit descriptions and diagrams in 8W-39 - Vehicle Theft Security System in Group 8W - Wiring Diagrams.

-WARNING: ON VEHICLES EQUIPPED WITH AIR-GROUP BAGS, REFER то 8M -PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL.
-STEERING COLUMN.
-OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIR-

+BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.